rugwizangoga/Todo-list/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Webpack
+# Todo list

-Webpack project is a basic project that shows how to setup webpack to be used as your project bundler in a development mode
+Todo list is a simple web app that helps to organize your day.
+It simply lists the things that you need to do and allows you to mark them as complete, delete a task or add a new task and you can clean all of the completed tasks if you want.

 ## Built With